-To better tap the potential, the government has introduced an employer’s compulsory contribution for recreation as well as reduced value added tax on accommodation services.
+To better tap into the country’s potential, the government has introduced an employer’s compulsory contribution for recreation as well as reduced value added tax on accommodation services.
 This is already bearing fruit, but hoteliers and other entrepreneurs in tourism perceive the measures as temporary patches over holes created by increased wage costs.
 It is also too early to assess the impact these two measures will have on tourism in Slovakia.

-Nevertheless, hotels and other businesses in tourism report the increasing interest of visitors in spending a holiday in Slovakia.
+Hotels and other businesses in tourism report the increasing interest of visitors in spending a holiday in Slovakia.

 Recreation contributions (recreational vouchers)